OECD COP29 Virtual Pavilion

 Financing the transition to net-zero shipping

-This event will explore financing solutions to support the maritime sector’s transition to net-zero.
-The shipping industry is facing significant financing challenges, such as high capital costs, diverse practices, and fragmented ownership in some shipping sectors, as it aims to scale up the use of alternative fuels and low/zero-emission technologies, along with the necessary port infrastructure.
-The event will center on the critical investments needed to accelerate the adoption of new technologies, manage ship turnover, retrofit existing fleets, establish refuelling facilities, and build strong market demand for alternative marine fuels.
-Additionally, it will provide an opportunity to examine innovative financing strategies, including adapting mechanisms like export credits, carbon pricing and port concessions to meet net-zero objectives, and discuss how governmental actions at various levels can support this transition while ensuring fair market competition.
+The shipping industry’s efforts to scale up the use of alternative fuels and low/zero-emission technologies and ensure the necessary port infrastructure face significant financing challenges such as high capital costs, diverse practices, and fragmented ownership in some shipping sectors.
+This session will explore financing solutions to support the maritime sector’s transition to net-zero, focusing on the critical investments needed to accelerate the adoption of innovative technologies, manage ship turnover, retrofit existing fleets, establish refuelling facilities, and build strong market demand for alternative marine fuels.
+It will discuss innovative financing strategies including adapting mechanisms such as export credits, carbon pricing, and port concessions to meet net-zero objectives, and how government action at various levels can support the net-zero transition while ensuring fair market competition.

 15:00 - 16:30